abroederdorf/MobileAndCloudClass/final/Documentation/users/get.md

  - **status**: Status of location, open or closed
  - **statusDate**: Date for the most recent update of the status
  - **vote**: Integer representing the confidence vote of the status.
 This may be any interger - positive, negative, or zero

+For a favType paramenter of ids, the response will include a JSON object with an array of place ids specified as favorites of the specified user

 ### Status
 - 200: Ok